andrewharmellaw/andrewharmellaw.github.com/_posts/2017-03-23-gelfands-algebra-chunk-22-geometric-progression-sums.md

 ---
 {% include JB/setup %}

-Just as sums of arithmetic progressions were interesting, so are the sums of their geometric siblings.
+Just as [sums of arithmetic progressions](https://andrewharmellaw.github.io/2017/03/21/gelfands-algebra-chunk-20-arithmetic-progressions-progress) were interesting, so are the sums of their geometric siblings.
 Here follows some more commentary on what Gelfand brings us in Section 42.

-Lets launch into some problems and see what that gives us

 ## Problem 201
+Let's launch into some problems and see what that gives us, first up, Problem 201.

 $$1 + \frac{1}{2} = 1\frac{1}{2} = \frac{3}{2}$$